Server-Factory/Mail-Server-Factory/README.md

 A detailed explanation of the script can be found [here](https://github.com/Server-Factory/Utils) under "SSH login without password" section.

-Note: Detailed explanations for every configuration variable will be added in upcoming releases.

 # Cloning the project